samelamin/hero/README.md

 # change parachain bool to 'yes'
 ```
 * You will need to wait 2 minutes for your parachain to be accepted by the relay chain validators.
   check this in:
 ```
 Network -> Parachains -> Overview
 ```

 # Complete!
-You should see that your collator is collating and you can swap to interact with your paid collator
+You should see that your collator is collating and you can swap to interact with your hero collator
 on the top left corner!!
 Create a custom endpoint:
 ```
 ws://127.0.0.1:8844